IN THE HIGH COURT OF AUSTRALIA

 AUSTRALASIAN CORRECTIONAL SERVICES PTY LTD

-SUBMISSIONS OF THE HUMAN RIGHTS AND EQUAL OPPORTUNITY COMMISSION,
+SUBMISSIONS OF THE HUMAN RIGHTS AND EQUAL OPPORTUNITY COMMISSION, SEEKING TO INTERVENE

 - The Human Rights and Equal Opportunity Commission ("the Commission") seeks leave of the Court to intervene to make submissions in SHDB v Godwin & Ors (A253/2003) ("SHDB"), Minister for Immigration and Multicultural and Indigenous Affairs v Al Khafaji (A254/2003) ("Al Khafaji") and Behrooz v Secretary of the Department of Immigration and Multicultural and Indigenous Affairs (A255/2003) ("Behrooz").